 The Government regard 95% as the minimum satisfactory attendance for a primary school child but most children should routinely have an attendance rate of 97% or more (this is equivalent of 6 days absence a year).

 A child registered at St Bernadette’s can only legally miss School if:

-If your child is ill then you must let school know as soon as possible before 9.00 am on the same day.
-Please keep the school informed if your child is going to be away for more than a day.
+If your child is ill then you must let the School Office know as soon as possible before 9.00 am on the same day.
+Please keep School informed if your child is going to be away for more than a day.
 Telephone Number: 01543 452921

-If school does not receive a telephone call, parents will be contacted as soon as the register closes.
+If School does not receive a telephone call/message/email, parents/carers will be contacted as soon as the register closes.
 If we do not receive an explanation for your child’s absence, then it will be recorded on their file as an unauthorised absence.

 If a child has a medical appointment, wherever possible, an appointment card must be shown to the School Office so that the absence can be authorised.
 This will be copied for school records.

 REQUESTS FOR LEAVE DURING TERM-TIME

 Head Teachers have no discretion to grant leave of absence during term-time unless there are genuinely exceptional circumstances.
 It is the responsibility of parents/carers to contact School in writing when requesting any leave for their children so that each case can be considered on an individual basis.

 The following situations might be considered examples of "exceptional circumstances":

 Any request for absence which might be considered as "exceptional circumstances" should be put in writing to the Head Teacher as far in advance as possible, including any relevant supporting documents.
 The decision whether to grant leave, and if so how much, remains with the Head Teacher.
 Parents/carers will be notified of the Head Teacher's decision at the earliest opportunity.